kubernetes-sigs/zeitgeist/README.md

 More and more projects nowadays have external dependencies, and the best way to ensure stability and reproducibility is to pin these dependencies to a specific version.

-However, a new problem then arises...
-The world changes around us, and new versions of these dependencies are released all the time.
-For a simple project with a couple of dependencies, a team can usually keep up to speed by following mailing lists or Slack channels, but for larger projects it becomes a daunting task.
+However, this leads to a new problem: the world changes around us, and new versions of these dependencies are released _all the time_.

+For a simple project with a couple of dependencies, a team can usually keep up to speed by following mailing lists or Slack channels, but for larger projects this becomes a daunting task.

 This problem is pretty much solved by package managers in specific programming languages (see _[When is Zeitgeist _not_ suggested]()_, but it remains a big issue when your project relies on packages outside your programming language of choice, or even more so when declaring infrastructure-as-code, where the "build step" is usually bespoke and dependencies are managed manually.